splunk/public-o11y-docs/sp-oncall/spoc-integrations/microsoft-teams-integration-guide-2.rst

 .. image:: /_images/spoc/General__VictorOps____Microsoft_Teams.png
-   :alt: select the channels you want to have access to VictorOps incidents
+   :alt: select the channels you want to have access to VictorOps

-   select the channels you want to have access to VictorOps incidents

 Select the **Website** option.

 .. image:: /_images/spoc/General__VictorOps____Microsoft_Teams-1.png
    :alt: Select the Website option.

    Select the Website option.